devzaveri/-nexora-react-native-boilerplate/README.md

 - **Dynamic Project Management**: Add or remove features at any stage of development
 - **Feature-Rich Templates**: Navigation, state management, UI frameworks, and more
-- **Developer-First Approach**: Optimized for productivity and flexibility
+- **Developer-First Approach**: Optimized for productivity and flexibility with powerful CLI options
 - **Consistent Architecture**: Enforces best practices and maintainable code structure
-- **Typescript & JavaScript Support**: Choose your preferred language
+- **Typescript & JavaScript Support**: Choose your preferred language during setup or switch later
 - **Zero Configuration**: Get started with minimal setup
+- **Post-Scaffold Modifications**: Change app name, add/remove features, or reconfigure at any time

 ## 📦 Installation